cbowman422/cbowman422/README.md

 # 👋 Hello and Welcome!

-I'm currently working for [Scott's Landscaping, Inc.](https://github.com/cbowman422/scottslandscaping), working as a software engineering freelancer, and learning C++.
+I'm currently working for [Scott's Landscaping, Inc.](https://github.com/cbowman422/scottslandscaping), working as a software engineering freelancer, and tutoring veterans from the US Department of Veteran Affairs in C/C##.

+For a hobby I am building a video game with Unreal Engine 5, C++ and Abelton Live 11.

 ## About Me